Game-based learning was once the realm of board games, card games and Lego.

 b) Students can go at their own Pace

-The classic example of self-pacing through digital technologies is Kahn Academy.
+The classic example of self-pacing through digital media technologies is Kahn Academy.
 Their gamified videos, available for free on their website, enable students to watch videos before completing tasks.
 Students win tokens for doing well and – when they fail – will be prevented from moving on to the next level.